Hygical/Organizer/README.md

-# Organizer
+# File Organizer

-Advanced File Organizer
+A tool for organizing your files or junks